 3. Ximending Night Market – The Colorful Taipei Night Market

-I will vote Ximending as one of the coolest and best night market in Taipei.
+I will vote Ximending as one of the coolest and best night markets in Taipei.
 The reason is, you will be immersed in the bustling atmosphere but still very natural and airy, not confined like other crowded shopping areas.
-The main items of Ximending night market are fashion items with styles from many different countries like Japan, China, or Western countries.
+The main items of the Ximending night market are fashion items with styles from many different countries like Japan, China, or Western countries.

 Moreover, here they have big brands from fashion to fast food chain go alongside with local ones.
 As well, you can even find one of the largest milk tea chain of Taiwan here, Xing Fu Tang.
 I had even got in a long line for more than 30 minutes, just to try it’s trending Brown Sugar Boba Milk a Golden Leaf on top.
 It was really interesting to try.
 The cup was so cool with a golden leaf.
 But honestly, I was more in love with the unbranded milk tea made by the locals.

-Of course, it will be the big mistake when visiting a night market but don’t try the foods.
+Of course, it will be a big mistake when visiting a night market but don’t try the foods.
 At Ximending, you have a long list of Taipei cuisine that you definitely must-try, those are: